MRP ₹104.5

 About Coscopin Paediatric Suspension

-Coscopin Paediatric Suspension belongs to a class of medicines called expectorants used to provide relief from cough.
-Coughing (dry or productive) is the body’s way of clearing irritants (like allergens, mucus, or smoke) from airways and preventing infection.
+Coscopin Paediatric Suspension belongs to a class of medications called ‘expectorants’ primarily used to treat dry cough.
+Coughing (dry or productive) is a body’s way of clearing irritants (like allergens, mucus, or smoke) from airways and preventing infection.
 There are two types of coughs, namely: Dry cough and chesty cough.
 A dry cough is tickly and doesn't produce any vicious or thick mucus, while a chesty cough (wet cough) means mucous or sputum is produced to help clear your airways.

-Your doctor will recommend how often your child needs to take Coscopin Paediatric Suspension based on his/her medical condition.
-Sometimes, Coscopin Paediatric Suspension may cause side effects such as headache, dizziness, nausea, constipation, and drowsiness.
-Most of these side effects do not require medical attention and gradually resolve over time.
-However, if the side effects persist or bother your child, please consult a doctor.
+Take Coscopin Paediatric Suspension as prescribed.
+Your doctor will recommend you how often you take Coscopin Paediatric Suspension based on your medical condition.
+Some people may experience headache, dizziness, nausea, constipation, and drowsiness.
+Most of these side effects of Coscopin Paediatric Suspension do not require medical attention and gradually resolve over time.
+However, if the side effects persist or worsen, please consult your doctor.

 Uses of Coscopin Paediatric Suspension